-- 1 Create or edit a configuration or advanced security component. - 2 Click Printer-friendly version.
+- 1 Edit a configuration or advanced security component. - 2 Click Printer-friendly version.

 Understanding variable settings

 Variable settings let you manage settings across your fleet that are unique to each printer, such as host name or asset tag.
 When creating or editing a configuration, you can select a CSV file to be associated with the configuration.